 There is definitely a procedure to follow however, to ensure that he takes kindly to the harness right from the start.
+We highly recommend following Jackson Galaxy's suggestions set out in his video (above) using the clicker training/reward system to get started and familiarize your kitten with the harness before heading outdoors for a walk.
+Please read through the clicker training technique and take a few minutes to watch the video from start to finish.
 The first step is to train your kitten to feel comfortable in his harness in the comfort of your home.
-This is done by placing the harness securely on your kitten and supervising him as he wanders around the house and gets used to the feel of it.
+This is done using Jackson's method of clicker training and by placing the harness securely on your kitten and supervising him as he wanders around the house and gets used to the feel of it.
 At first he may seem wary, may try to struggle out of it, and may even "tip" over, appearing to be immobilized by it!
 This is completely normal - it feels weird to him - almost like he's been put into a straight jacket.
 Give him time to get used to the feel of it.
-The best way to do this is to distract him with play - wave his feather teaser wand and encourage him to walk and play while wearing the harness as he normally would.
+We have found that the best way to do this is to distract him with play - wave his feather teaser wand and encourage him to walk and play while wearing the harness as he normally would.
 Once he begins to play he will soon forget that he is even wearing the harness.
 Leave the harness on him for about a half an hour at a time - while he is closely supervised.
-This should be done a couple of times a day over the course of a few days prior to attaching the leash and venturing out of doors with it.
+This should be done a couple of times a day over the course of a few days prior to attaching the leash and attempting t walk around the house with him on it.

-Once he is comfortable, you will know the time is right to take the next step.
+Once he is fully comfortable with the harness and is accustomed to walking in the house with you on his leash, you will know the time is right to take the next step.

-Time to head out the door!
 The first rule for heading outdoors with your kitten is always carry the kitten out the door rather than walk him out.
-Walking the kitten out through the door teaches him how to walk out and may encourage escape attempts.
+Walking the kitten out through the door teaches him how to walk out and may encourage escape attempts - or door dashing, as we fondly refer to it.
 Hold your kitten close with his harness fitted securely on him and his leash held firmly in your free hand.
 Pet and talk to him and cuddle him as you walk out the door with him.
 This will offer him encouragement and help him to feel secure.
 When you get outside with him crouch down to his level and allow him to leave your arms rather than you setting him down.
 This will help him build up his confidence and not feel like you are deserting him.
 He needs your reassurance that it's safe and fun and nothing scary is going to happen.

+REMEMBER, cats are not dogs, and they do not walk on a leash like a dog.
+Be prepared for your cat to take YOU on a walk.
+And you need to be OK with that.
+The purpose is for adventure and fresh air.
+It's not about you...
 Let him sniff and explore while you simply focus on keeping him untangled (!).
 We recommend a retractable leash to allow for some length of leash for free roaming during this first phase of leash training.
-After a few exploratory trips out of doors, you can embark on attempting to train your kitten to walk along side of you, but this will be the topic of another post.
+After a few exploratory trips out of doors, you can embark on attempting to train your kitten to walk along side of you, but this is not always possible, and should not be the primary goal or you will become frustrated beyond belief and lose focus of the main intent.
 For the moment the goal is to focus on getting your kitten outside for some exploration and perhaps ready to travel in the car to more exciting locations for walks.